Xela3026/yabbr-docs/docs/channels/domains.md

 toc_max_heading_level: 5
 ---

 import CustomisableImage from '@site/src/components/CustomisableImage';
 import Tag from '@site/src/components/Tag';

 # Domains

 To send outbound emails using Yabbr, you need an [Email Alias](./email.md#email-aliases) to send the email with.
 This email alias also needs a Domain (eg 'example.com' is the domain in 'abc123@example.com').
-Here is where you create the domains that are registered for use in your workspace.
+You must register these domains with Yabbr before you can use them for emails within your workspace.
+Here is where you register your domains with Yabbr.

 ## Setup